DeadLoss1801/static-Deployer/README.md

-# Project Name
+# Static Deployer

 ## Overview
-This project includes an API server and a reverse proxy setup to handle requests.
+This project can deploy static web-app on AWS S3 with the help of github link

 ## Setup Instructions